Why Many Overachievers are Secretly Failing: 7 Uncomfortable Truths

 Achievement doesn’t have to be a giant, exhausting sufferfest.
 There’s a different way to succeed.
 And it looks a little something like this:

 • Work hard and push yourself.
-But do it strategically — Growth happens outside your comfort zone.
+But, you know, do it strategically.
+Growth happens outside your comfort zone.
 So yeah, sometimes you need to push yourself.
 But:

 • Don’t push yourself into a panic zone